abunashir/abunashir/README.md

 [![LinkedIn](https://img.shields.io/badge/Linked-in-006192.svg)](https://www.linkedin.com/in/abunashir)
 [![GitHub](https://img.shields.io/badge/GitHub-%40abunashir-239a3b.svg)](https://github.com/abunashir)

-Software Engineer with 8+ years of development experience including leading the development of a successful travel startup.
-I’m passionate about engineering, data, and people.
+Software Engineer with a decade of development experience, including leading projects and teams in different environments.
+I am passionate about engineering, data, and supporting others to grow their skills.

-In the past, I have worked as a full-stack developer, mobile application developer, and also technical lead for multiple companies.

-Currently, I'm working at trivago in the core product team.
-I'm mainly working with the leads and product owners to identify the business needs, then work closely with the team to put those initiatives into production.
+Currently, I am working at the engineering org of trivago.
+Mainly, working with engineers and managers to reduce long-term technical depth, and support teams to design and develop systems at scale.

-If you are interested in working with me, talk about technology or just to connect then please feel free to get in touch!
+If you are interested in working with me, talk about tech or just to connect then please feel free to get in touch!